MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 To configure optional features for your Commerce sandbox environment, see [Configure optional features for a Commerce sandbox environment](cpe-optional-features.md).

-To enable e-commerce users to sign into the e-commerce site, additional configuration is required to enable site authentication via Azure Active Directory business-to-consumer (B2C), follow the instructions in [Set up a B2C tenant in Commerce](set-up-b2c-tenant.md).
+To enable e-commerce users to sign into the e-commerce site, additional configuration is required to enable site authentication via Azure Active Directory business-to-consumer (B2C).
+For instructions, see [Set up a B2C tenant in Commerce](set-up-b2c-tenant.md).

 ## Troubleshooting